Vyral/ryan-ahearn/_posts/2019-09-30-your-end-of-summer-2019-real-estate-market-update.md

 Buyers have more time and less competition, but you also have fewer options since supply is down.
 All these leading indicators suggest that the market will continue to go up, just not as quickly as in the past.
 Homebuyers should take advantage of the fact that interest rates are really low right now—they’re still under 4% in a lot of areas.
 I’m taking advantage by refinancing my home to get a lower rate, and it may be a good idea for you to do so, as well.

 If you have any questions about the market or if we can help you with any of your real estate goals, please reach out to us.
-We want to be your real estate agent of choice, and we’ll do all we can to make your goals a reality.<br>&nbsp;
+We want to be your real estate agent of choice, and we’ll do all we can to make your goals a reality.

-{% include pullquote.html %}